abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/e2e-tests-in-clojure-with-testcontainers.md

                              :fn/has-text "The Clojure Programming Language"}))
 ```

-If we run this snippet, we should see `true` as the result.
-We're running a server on port 8000 and exposing it to the Docker container, which lets us test our local web page inside the testcontainer.
+Running this snippet should return `true`.
+We've successfully set up a server on port `8000` and exposed it to the Docker container, enabling us to test our local web page inside the testcontainer.

-That's basically it!
-Now we can run tests against our local server using webdriver with Testcontainers.
-But as a bonus, let's look at how to integrate this approach with an application system.
+That covers the basics!
+You can now run tests against your local server using webdriver with Testcontainers.
+As a bonus, let's explore how to integrate this approach with an application system.

 ### Integrate with application system

-In a real-world application, we'll likely be using some kind of component system to manage our application's lifecycle.
-Let's see how we can integrate this approach with [Integrant](https://github.com/weavejester/integrant).
+In a real-world application, you'll likely use a component system to manage your application's lifecycle.
+Let's see how to integrate this approach with [Integrant](https://github.com/weavejester/integrant).

-Let's modify the previous example to use Integrant.
-We need one more dependency:
+First, we'll need one more dependency:

 ```clojure
 integrant/integrant {:mvn/version "0.13.1"}
 ```

-First, we need to configure our system:
+Let's configure our system:

 *resources/config.end*
 ```clojure